temporalio/tctl/README.md

 [![build](https://github.com/temporalio/tctl/actions/workflows/test.yml/badge.svg)](https://github.com/temporalio/tctl/actions/workflows/test.yml)

+The public preview of [Temporal CLI](https://github.com/temporalio/cli) is now available.
+We encourage you to begin using it and to provide feedback.

+:warning: After the release of Temporal CLI v1.0, tctl will deprecate. :warning:

+# tctl
-The Temporal CLI is a command-line tool you can use to perform various tasks on a Temporal Server.
-It can perform namespace operations such as register, update, and describe as well as Workflow operations like start Workflow, show Workflow history, and signal Workflow.
+tctl is a command-line tool that you can use to interact with a Temporal Cluster.
+It can perform Namespace operations (such as register, update, and describe) and Workflow operations (such as start Workflow, show Workflow History, and Signal Workflow).

-Documentation for the Temporal command line interface is located at our [main site](https://docs.temporal.io/docs/system-tools/tctl).
+Documentation for tctl is located at the Temporal [main site](https://docs.temporal.io/tctl-v1).

 ## Quick Start